ronakupadhyaya/Horizons-week-03/day1/deluxe-cli/README.md

 Flags normally have shortened versions, so --cookies is -c.
 `node myProgram.js -c`

-**Commands**  commands are the verbs of software.
+**Commands**  commands are arguments that specify specific actions.
 You can run:
-`node myProgram.js doSomething` doSomething is not a flag, since it doesn't begin with -- It is a sub-command inside our main app, for example if we have a calculator, our command line application could receive commands like:
-`node myProgram.js add`
-`node myProgram.js delete`
+`node myProgram.js doSomething` doSomething is not a flag, since it doesn't begin with -- It is an argument or sub-command for the `node myProgram.js` command line tool.
+Consider if `myProgram.js` was a calculator application then `node myProgram.js add` contains the command `add` and `node myProgram.js delete` contains the command `delete`.
+Commands given to a program are just special arguments that modify the behavior of the app/tool we are running.

 **Arguments** We can pass also pass strings or numbers into our program to be used as arguments or parameters.
-`node myProgram.js square 4` prints 16
-`node myProgram.js --add 2 3 2` here, add takes all the remaining args, to add them up and print 7
+`node myProgram.js square 4` contains the arguments `square` and `4` but we think of `square` as a command and `4` as the argument or parameter for that specific command.

+Flags, commands, and parameters are all specific kind of arguments.
+A flag is usually setting a Boolean and starts with a `-` , a command usually follows the main program and modifies or specifies the specific behavior (`square` and `add` in the calculator example above), and a parameter is usually what the command is taking in as its input.

 ## Instructions

-We are going to build a ToDo list app that runs on the command line.

-Our list is going to take the following commands:
+To get comfortable with building command line tools we will start with a simple todo list application.

+Our command line application should satisfy the following:

-- `node toDo.js` is going to display the help section of our application.
+- `node toDo.js` displays helpful information on using the application
-- `node toDo.js add Do the dishes` is going to run the command 'Add', with the name "Do the dishes" as arguments
+- `node toDo.js add Do the dishes` adds a todo list item with text `Do the dishes` with a default priority of 3
-- `node toDo.js add Do the dishes -p 3`  is going to run the command 'Add', with the name "Do the dishes" as arguments with flag :priority 3 (default)
+- `node toDo.js add Do the dishes -p 3`  also adds `Do the dishes` but also sets the priority 3 (default) explicitly using the flag `-p`
-- `node toDo.js show` runs the command show with the default value of all!
+- `node toDo.js show` shows all todo list items
-- `node toDo.js show -i 5` runs the command show with flag id equal to 5.
-Only displays one element.
+- `node toDo.js show -i 5` runs the command show with flag `-i` (id) as 5.
+Only displays one todo.
-- `node toDo.js delete --id 3` deletes the item number 3
+- `node toDo.js delete --id 3` deletes the item with id 3

 Bonus tasks:

-- `node toDo.js toggleCompleted --id 3` is going to mark the task with id of `--id` as done.
+- `node toDo.js toggleCompleted --id 3` is going to mark the task with id of 3 as done.
-- `node toDo.js show --completed`
+- `node toDo.js show --completed` shows completed todos (you will have to add support for marking a todo as completed)
-- `node toDo.js show -c`
+- `node toDo.js show -c` works exactly like `node toDo.js show --completed`

 To start our application we are going to run the following commands.